sunfounder/picrawler/docs/source/python_bull_fight.rst

 **How it works?**

-In general, this project combines the knowledge points of :ref:`Keyboard Control`, :ref:`Computer Vision` and :ref:`Sound Effect`.
+In general, this project combines the knowledge points of :ref:`Move`, :ref:`Computer Vision` and :ref:`Sound Effect`.

 Its flow is shown in the figure below: